CogStack/CogStack-Pipeline/docs/examples/index.md

 * `cogstack` directory containing CogStack configuration files and/or custom pipeline scripts,
 * `db_dump` directory containing database dumps used to initialize the samples input database,
 * `docker` directory containing configuration files for docker-based deployment,
-* `extra` directory containing scripts to generate database dumps locally,
+* `extra` directory containing scripts to generate database dumps locally (optional),
 * `setup.sh` script to initialize the example before running it for the first time.

 For a detailed description of each example please refer to its appropriate section.